-Males are black with white cheek whiskers that have a more woolly appearance than the Northern white-cheeked gibbon.
-Females are yellowish-brown and the crown color ranges from dark brown to black, they are very similar in appearance to the Northern white-cheeked gibbon with no known consistent colour variations between the species.
+Males are black with white cheek whiskers that have a more woolly appearance than the Southern White-Cheeked Gibbon.
+Females are yellowish-brown and the crown color ranges from dark brown to black, they are very similar in appearance to the Northern White-Cheeked Gibbon with no known consistent color variations between the species.

 The main threat to this species is hunting, predominantly for the pet trade, and to a lesser extent for traditional medicine and local consumption.
 Additionally they are threatened by habitat fragmentation, especially in Vietnam.